Strange Birds

 Strange Birds is the fifth studio album by David Usher, released on March 20, 2007 via MapleMusic Recordings and Universal Music Canada labels.
 Four singles were released from the album: "The Music", "Ugly Is Beautiful", "Some People Say" and "So Far Down".
-In an interview Ushed said that this album was inspired by New York and the idea of trying to find your voice in a city with a million other people screaming in it.
+In an interview, Usher said that this album was inspired by New York and the idea of trying to find your voice in a city with a million other people screaming in it.

 Track listing

 All songs written by David Usher, except "Some People Say", co-written by Byron Wong.All songs arranged by David Usher, Jonathan Gallivan, Kevin Young, Chris Taylor-Munro and Byron Wong.